The Child Tax Credit for Americans Living Abroad – What US Expats Need to Know

 The Child and Dependent Care Credit

 The Child and Dependent Care Credit allows parents who pay for child care to claim a tax credit of up to $600 per child (i.e. they can reduce their tax bill by this amount).
-Again it cannot be claimed as well as the Foreign Earned Income Exclusion, however it can be a useful addition to the Foreign Tax Credit, Child Tax Credit, and Additional Child Tax Credit.
+Again it cannot be claimed as well as the Foreign Earned Income Exclusion, however it can be a useful addition to the Foreign Tax Credit and the Child Tax Credit.

 There are several conditions worth noting though: the child care claimed for must have been for a child aged 12 or younger who is your dependent; it must have been provided so that one or both parents could work (or look for work); and it must have been paid for out of your earned income.